 This is outlined in a section called the ‘contribution clause’ in your policy documents.
 It explains the share your insurer will pay in this situation.

-If you need to make a claim, and you have two insurance policies, one insurer could ask the other to make a contribution.
+If you need to make a claim, and you have two travel insurance policies, one insurer could ask the other to make a contribution.
 This delays claims.

 The insurers would then work out a proportionate amount of excess for each policy, which is the amount you’re asked to contribute towards your claim.